 make us feel better.
 It was kind of depressing when the debt started

 piling up.
-Although we are still recuperating from our out of control
+Although we are recuperating from our out of control

 spending, we are making progress only because we have defined our debt

-problem and are resolved to become free of debt.
+resolved to stay free of debt.)
 Having healthy finances,

 and the knowledge to become independent of debt, with money in the bank